-- High standards of teaching and student work, which are celebrated in an annual award for oustanding honours essay: the Anita Loos award.
+- High standards of teaching and student work, which are celebrated in an annual award for outstanding honours essay: the Anita Loos award.

 - Modules cover an extensive assortment of topics, periods and approaches so students are exposed to a wide range of media texts.

 - Students develop excellent communicative, analytical and other transferable skills.